MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-conversations-create-app.md

 ---
 title: Build apps with Copilot in Power Apps (preview)
-description: Build apps easily with AI in Power Apps&mdash;describe the information you want to collect, track, or show in your app, and Copilot creates Dataverse tables and guides you through the process.
+description: Build apps easily with AI in Microsoft Power Apps.
+Describe the information you want to collect, track, or show in your app, and Copilot creates Dataverse tables and guides you through the process.
 author: mduelae
 ms.topic: conceptual
 ms.collection:
   - bap-ai-copilot
   - get started
 ms.reviewer:
-ms.date: 9/12/2024
+ms.date: 10/1/2024
 ms.subservice: canvas-maker
 ms.author: tapanm
 search.audienceType: